assaabloy-ppi/salt-channel/files/spec/salt-channel-v2-draft8.md

 If the size has a "b" suffix, the size is in bits, otherwise it is in bytes.

-Regarding byte and bit order, the *little-endian* byte order MUST be used.
+*Little-endian* byte order MUST be used.
 The first byte (Byte 0) is the least significant byte of an integer.

-Bit order: the first bit (Bit 0) of a byte is the least-significant bit.
+*LSB 0* bit numbering (bit order) MUST be used.
+The first bit (Bit 0) is the least significant bit of a byte.

-Unless otherwise stated explicitly, bits are set to 0.
+Unless otherwise stated explicitly, bits MUST be set to 0.

 The valid range for an integer is expressed using the standard range notation for closed intervals.
 [0, 127] denotes the closed interval between 0 and 127